zaiisao/Documentation/en/Interactive Broadcast/custom_video_android.md

 	}

 	@Override
- 	public boolean onInitialize(IVideoFrameConsumer consumer) {
+	// Initializes the video source.
+You need to pass in an IVideoFrameConsumer object in this method. public boolean onInitialize(IVideoFrameConsumer consumer) {
 		// Consumer was created by the SDK.
 		// Save it in the lifecycle of the VideoSource.